burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   * std::strong_ordering::greater
   * std::strong_ordering::equal.

-  In a mathematical sense, it should be used when the relation is totally ordered.
+  In a mathematical sense, it should be used when the relation is ordered.

 * [std::partial_ordering](https://en.cppreference.com/w/cpp/utility/compare/partial_ordering).
 It's an enumeration type of available values:
   * std::strong_ordering::less